 Each type of ship has a unique special ability that can be used once per turn.

-- An individual ship die can only use ONE ability per turn, even if it changes number.
+- An individual ship die can only use ONE ability per turn, even if the number on the die is changed.

-- Using a ship ability does not count as an action (although maneuver and transport are used during a move action).
+- Using a ship ability does not count as an action (although TRANSPORT(2) and MANEUVER (5) are used during a movement action).

 Strike gives you a single free move/attack of 1 space that must include an attack.
 It is possible to move/attack normally and also use strike for a second attack on the same turn.

 |2 - FLAGSHIP - command and control centers

 TRANSPORT: carry an adjacent ship as you move